Valentin6595/WhatDreamsCost-ComfyUI/README.md

 - Run `git clone https://github.com/WhatDreamscost/WhatDreamsCost-ComfyUI`

 ## 🔄 Recent Updates
-I've updated the workflows to have less dependancies.
-I've removed the CacheDiT and IAMCCS vae decode nodes.
+❗❗❗ **UPDATE YOUR WORKFLOWS** ❗❗❗
+There are a couple issues with the original workflows (nodes that weren't registered, and the length randomzing every generation).
+I think i fixed everything now, and I cut out all of the extra uneeded nodes.

 # ⚙️ Custom Nodes